How to secure an unoccupied property

 As a property owner, you could find that your property becomes unoccupied for an extended period of time.
-Whether it’s because you’ve gone on a holiday of a lifetime, are working away from home, having the renovation of your dreams or are in-between tenants, you need to ensure that your unoccupied property is as secure and protected as it can be.
+Whether it's because you've gone on the holiday of a lifetime, are working away from home, having the renovation of your dreams or are in-between tenants, you need to ensure that your unoccupied property is as secure and protected as it can be.

 Unoccupied properties can attract all kinds of headaches.
 When a property is vacant it is more enticing to thieves, vandals, squatters, fire, arson - the list is endless.
 So, it's important you are aware how to best protect your property during vacant periods.

 A dark house is an invitation for a burglar.
 Set lights to go on and off using timer switches so they illuminate at different times - upstairs and downstairs and in the hallways.
 A lit home looks like a lived-in home.

 One of the most effective ways of protecting your home is to enlist the help of a friendly neighbour who you have a trusting relationship with.
 Let your neighbour know you will be away and ask them to periodically stop by your home whilst you aren't there.
 Not only can they report anything unusual to you, they can also keep an eye out for things such as burst pipes and catch any potential problems early on.

 3. Renovating your property?
 Don't allow tradesman to leave tools

 If you're having work carried out on your unoccupied property, don't allow tradesman to leave their tools behind after a day's work, unless it's absolutely necessary.
 By allowing tools to be left behind, you're making the property more attractive for intruders and burglars to break in and cause damage.